CodeAneeq/CodeAneeq/README.md

 📚 Education:
 I'm currently a high school student, and my academic journey fuels my curiosity for technology.
 Balancing school with my passion for coding has been an enriching experience, shaping my skills and perspective.

-I'm here to connect with fellow learners, mentors, and professionals in the tech community.
-If you share a passion for web development or have insights to share, let's connect! 🤝

-My goal is to combine my evolving technical skills with real-world applications.
-Excited about the possibilities that the MERN stack offers, I'm determined to contribute to innovative projects and make a positive impact.

 - 📫 How to reach me **codewithaneeq@gmail.com**